yibinouyang/hack-a-thon/README.md

 #yibin-OY-yufeng-L-Mengyang-L-Singh-Harwinder_Hackathon

-We are tasked with making a website for a newly established advertising company.Include three pages(contact,about,homepage).These three fit in the desktop, phone and tablet.
+###Assignment Description

-What we did is designed all wireframes, 3desktop pages, 3tablet pages and 3mobile pages using mainly Photoshop and Illustrator and built using CSS, HTML, JavaScript.
+The basis of this assignment is to create an interactive application using 3D, video, and still images.
+Design and develop an engaging experience for the end user with which they can interact in a one-page mobile-first web application.What we did is designed all wireframes, 1desktop pages, 1tablet pages and 1mobile pages using mainly Photoshop and Illustrator and built using CSS, HTML, JavaScript. and we need ues C4D to build a Smart Thermostat add design a UI for this Smart Thermostat.